gregaroposa/confocal-laser-scanning-microscope-control/README.md

 3. Connect the Arduino and run `python -m python.main -p COM4` (replace `COM4` with your serial port).

 The GUI allows interactive control of the microscope and saving of scan results in NumPy `.npz` format.
+Z‑scan measurements include a checkbox to save the acquired traces.
+When enabled, enter a file name and the scan (single or multiple runs) will be stored in the specified `.npz` archive.